apache/www-site/content/licenses/contributor-agreements.md

 For example, if your full name is Andrew Bernard Charles Dickens, but you wish to be known as Andrew Dickens, enter the latter as your Display Name.

-We do not publish your postal address or other contact details.
+We do not publish your postal address.

 If you are submitting an ICLA in response to an invitation from a PMC, be sure to identify the project via the form field "notify project".
 Also, choose a preferred ID that